tpatel28/TejsBookStore/TejsBookStore/README.txt

 Added HttpPost in product controller and added the code for the image in upsert.cshtml of product 1812
 Added the IUnitOfWork in HomeController.cs
+1815
+Added the index.cshtml for product to display the product and updated the product.js